joshuamkite/terraform-aws-ssh-bastion-service/README.md

 	April 27 14:05:02 dev-eu-west-1-bastion-host sshd[7294]: Accepted publickey for aws_user from UNKNOWN port 65535 ssh2: RSA SHA256:*****************************

 Starting with release 3.8 it is possible to use the output giving the name of the role created for the service and to appeand addtional user data.
-This means that you can call this module from a plan specifiying your preferred logging solutino, e.g. AWS cloudwatch.
+This means that you can call this module from a plan specifiying your preferred logging solution, e.g. AWS cloudwatch.

 ## Note that: